nsbradford/Productivity/FP.md

 def stringifyAnyInternal[F[_] : Functor](xs: F[Double]): F[String] = xs.map(_.toString)
 ```

+See, that wasn't so hard, was it?
+Everyone loves a good `map`.

 ### Independent Computations with Applicatives
 Ever have independent computations in `F[_]` you want to express succinctly, making their independence clear?